scr-be/teavee-html-generator-bundle/README.md

 [collaborators](https://github.com/scr-be/teavee-html-generator-bundle/graphs/contributors), often for
 [Scribe Inc](https://scr.be/) under the direction of supporting their technology services.

-This project provides a collection of classes, traits, and interfaces to simplify Symfony bundle operations, such as configuring extensions and implementing compiler passes.
+This project provides a framework for creating HTML components-buttons, icons, etc, with support for API-based calls or twig extensions.

 ## Getting Started